ChinmayNangia/thekillingjoke19/README.md

-## I'm a  Mobile App Developer
+## I'm a CyberSec Student
-- 🌱 I’m currently learning dart programming language
+- 🌱 I’m currently getting better InfoSec industry by doing CTF's
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute  to Open Source projects
 - ⚡ Fun fact: I love anime and sports